abdullah-al-junayed/abdullah-al-junayed/README.md

 <h1>🌱 My Front-End Web Development Journey</h1>
 Hi!
 I'm Abdullah Al Junayed, a newbie front-end web developer, just starting to learn how to build websites.
-This repository is a collection of the small projects I’ve been working on as I practice HTML, CSS, and JavaScript.
+This repository is a collection of the small projects I’ve been working on as I practice HTML, CSS, and JavaScript.<br>

 <div align="center">